bjlkeng/bjlkeng.github.io/source/posts/the-expectation-maximization-algorithm.rst

 |h3| EM for Gaussian Mixture Models |h3e|

-Starting from Equation 9, we get most of the way to EM for GMMs, rearranging a bit:
+Starting from Equation 9, we get most of the way to EM for GMM, rearranging a bit:

 .. math::